-For infants and children over 4 months, Dr. Strutz will ask that a parent hold the child.
-A specialty formulated numbing gel will be applied and if necessary, local anesthetic given.
-Glasses will be placed over your child's eyes, to protect them from the laser. procedure time is still generally 3-5 minutes.
+For much older infants and children, Dr. Strutz may ask that a parent hold the child.
+A specialty formulated numbing gel will be applied and a small amount of local anesthetic given to the treatment area.
+Glasses will be placed over your child's eyes, as well as everyone else's who is in the room, to protect them from the laser.
+The procedure time is still generally 3-5 minutes.
 Some fussing or crying during the procedure is common.

 We are pleased to use a laser, as this means minimal (if any) bleeding and more immediate healing.